Joint Venture in China

 What is a China Joint venture?

 A Sino-Foreign Joint Venture can be defined as a Limited Liability Company, established between a Chinese company or individual and a foreign investor.
 Chinese Joint Ventures were distinguished in the past as being either one of two types, namely the Equity Joint Venture (EJV) and Cooperative Joint Venture (CJV).
+In the EJV the amount of equity investment of the respective shareholders to be equal to the shareholding ratio where as in the CJV the shareholding ratio is set out in the company’s Articles of Association and does not necessarily need to reflect the shareholders’ respective equity commitments.
 The EJV and CJV were previously governed by the Law on Sino-Foreign Equity Joint Ventures and Law on Sino-Foreign Cooperative Joint Ventures, respectively.

 As of 1 January 2020 however, there are no distinctions between the two types of Joint Ventures and a JV is now established in accordance with the Company Law.
 The Company Law indicates that Joint Ventures can be established in organizational structures as either a limited liability company or join-stock company.